Mobile contract vs pay-as-you-go plans in a single overview

-You’ve decided to arrange a mobile plan for your child - that’s great!
+You’ve decided it’s time to arrange a mobile plan for your child – that’s great!
 They must be very excited.
 And you are probably full of questions.
 Should you consider a mobile contract or go for a prepaid plan?
-It can be difficult to pick, but we’ll help you get started.
+It can be difficult to pick the best mobile plan for your child, but we’ll help you get started.

 When it comes to price, there are a couple of things to consider.
 On the one hand, the mobile plan’s fixed monthly costs.
 On the other hand, the ease of overspending.

 Overall, mobile contracts tend to be cheaper per month than a PAYG plan.
 Especially when it comes to mobile data costs.
 So if you expect your child to be using a lot of data, you’d get better value for your money from a mobile contract.